 God’s Community Food Pantry – located in the Adelphi Community Center, 11759 Market St. – food distribution is the 3rd Thursday of the month from 1 to 3pm

-Annual events include Community Yard Sales the 1st weekend in June and September, Trick or Treat/Beggars Night in October and Santa Claus at the Opera House in December.
+Annual events include: Community Yard Sale the 1st weekend in June, Trick or Treat/Beggars Night in October and Santa Claus at the Opera House in December.